dark-voyage/betalander/README.md

 #### If you live in country where every citizen have public ip adress do the following:

 For localhost:
-1. Open CMD or Powershell
+1. Open CMD, Powershell or terminal
 2. Type ipconfig (for WIN) or ifconfig (for Linux[Ubuntu])
 3. Find your IPv4 adress connecting you to your router
 4. Share your adress in this form: <ip>:25565